 The Members

-Olympic Oil Industries Limited

-709, C-Wing, One BKC

-Near Indian Oil Petrol Pump

-G Block, Bandra-Kurla Complex

-Bandra (East), Mumbai - 400051
+Olympic Oil Industries Limited 709, C-Wing, One BKC Near Indian Oil Petrol Pump G Block, Bandra-Kurla Complex Bandra (East), Mumbai - 400051

-I have conducted the secretarial audit of the compliance of applicable statutory provisions and the adherence to good corporate practices by Olympic Oil Industries Limited (CIN:L15141MH1980PLC022912) (hereinafter called "the Company").
+I have conducted the secretarial audit of the compliance of applicable statutory provisions and the adherence to good corporate practices by Olympic Oil Industries Limited (CIN: L15141MH1980PLC022912) (hereinafter called "the Company").
 Secretarial Audit was conducted in a manner that provided me a reasonable basis for evaluating the corporate conducts/statutory compliances and expressing my opinion thereon.

-Based on my verification of the Company's books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of secretarial audit, I hereby report that in my opinion, the Company has, during the audit period covering the financial year ended on 31st March, 2023 complied with the statutory provisions listed hereunder and also that the Company has proper Board-processes and compliance mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:
+Based on my verification of the Company's books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of secretarial audit, I hereby report that in my opinion, the Company has, during the audit period covering the financial year ended on 31st March, 2024 complied with the statutory provisions listed hereunder and also that the Company has proper Board-processes and compliance mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:

-I have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the financial year ended on 31st March, 2023 according to the provisions of:
+I have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the financial year ended on 31st March, 2024 according to the provisions of:

-- (i) The Companies Act, 2013 (the Act) and the rules made thereunder; - (ii) The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made thereunder; - (iii) The Depositories Act, 1996 and the Regulations and Bye-laws framed thereunder; - (iv) The Foreign Exchange Management Act, 1999 and the rules and regulations made thereunder to the extent of Foreign Direct Investment, Overseas Direct Investment and External Commercial Borrowings (Not Applicable to the Company during the Audit Period); - (v) The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act'): - a.
-The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - b.
-The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; - c.
-The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018 (Not Applicable to the Company during the Audit Period); - d.
-The Securities and Exchange Board of India (Share Based Employee Benefits and Sweat Equity) Regulations, 2021; (Not Applicable to the Company during the Audit Period); - e.
-The Securities and Exchange Board of India (Issue and Listing of Non-Convertible Securities) Regulations, 2021 (Not Applicable to the Company during the Audit Period); - f.
-The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client; - g.
-The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2021 (Not Applicable to the Company during the Audit Period); - The Securities and Exchange Board of India (Buyback of Securities) Regulations, 2018 (Not Applicable to the Company during the Audit Period); and - The Securities and Exchange Board of India (Listing obligations and Disclosures Requirements) Regulations, 2015 (LODR). - (vi) The management has confirmed that there is/ are no sector specific laws applicable to the Company during the Audit Period.
+- (i) The Companies Act, 2013 (the Act) and the rules made there under; - (ii) The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made there under; - (iii) The Depositories Act, 1996 and the Regulations and Bye-laws framed there under; - (iv) Foreign Exchange Management Act, 1999 and the rules and regulations made thereunder to the extent of Foreign Direct Investment, Overseas Direct Investment and External Commercial Borrowings (not applicable to the company during the Audit period); - (v) The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act'):- - (a) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - (b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; - (c) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018 (not applicable to the company during the Audit period); - (d) The Securities and Exchange Board of India (Share Based Employee Benefits and Sweat Equity) Regulations, 2021 (not applicable to the company during the Audit period); - (e) The Securities and Exchange Board of India (Issue and Listing of Non-Convertible Securities) Regulations, 2021; (not applicable to the company during the Audit period); - (f) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act, 2013 and dealing with client; - (g) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2021; (not applicable to the company during the Audit period) and - (h) The Securities and Exchange Board of India (Buyback of Securities) Regulations, 2018 (not applicable to the company during the Audit period); - (i) The Securities and Exchange Board of India (Listing obligations and Disclosures Requirements) Regulations, 2015. - (vi) The management has confirmed that there is/are no sector specific laws applicable to the Company during the Audit Period.

-I have also examined compliance with the Secretarial Standards issued by The Institute of Company Secretaries of India;
+I have also examined compliance with the Secretarial Standards issued by The Institute of Company Secretaries of India.

-During the period under review the Company has complied with the provisions of the Act, Rules, Regulations, Guidelines, standards etc. except to the following observations that:
+During the period under review the Company has generally complied with the provisions of the Act, Rules, Regulations, Guidelines, standards etc. except to the following observations that: